tgvaughan/BDMM-Prime/README.md

 BDMM is free software.
 It is distributed under the terms of version 3 of the GNU General Public License.
-A copy of this license should be found in the file LICENSE located in the root directory of this repository.
+A copy of this license should be found in the file COPYING located in the root directory of this repository.
 If this file is absent for some reason, it can also be retrieved from https://www.gnu.org/licenses.